MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 az ad app create --display-name $appName2
 ```

 You should get the details of the application returned.

-If you see `Insufficient privileges to complete the operation` make sure that the role and permissions are set correctly and that the changes have been propagated in Azure AD.
+If an error is returned for `Insufficient privileges to complete the operation` make sure that the role and permissions are set correctly.
+Checkthat the changes have been propagated in Azure AD.
 In large Azure AD tenants, the propagation might take some time.

 ## Wrap it up

-To create a *Clone Service Principal* you can run the following steps.
-Make sure the authenticated user has at least the `Application Administrator` Azure AD role.
+To create a *Clone Service Principal* you can run the following automation steps.
+Make sure the authenticated user executing the steps has at least the `Application Administrator` Azure AD role - as this role is needed for the last step to grant permissions.

 ```bash
 # Make sure we are connected using a user principal that has Azure AD Admin permissions.